jin-choo/RASP/README.md

 ## RASP on Neuron Activity Datasets

-To perform RASP on neuron activity datasets, run this command:
+To execute RASP on neuron activity datasets, run this command:

 ```
 ./run.sh